 Our conversations with providers over the last twelve months have highlighted the difficulties being experienced when claims are rejected by the portal.
-The first major project to assist in this area was the introduction of a new 'Plan Review' feature in SupportAbility v6.11 (October 2019).

 These changes are being made to improve the quality & accuracy of the data included in and produced by SupportAbility.
 This project will ensure that Client Funding Statements & Utilisation data for Agency Managed Supports reflect the correct amounts.

 Audience: Authorised Representatives, Executive Management and Finance Team